spinnaker/kleat/docs/docs.md

 | ----- | ---- | ----- | ----------- |
 | account | [string](#string) |  |  |
 | region | [string](#string) |  |  |

+<a name="proto.config.Deck.Providers.Kubernetes"></a>

+### Deck.Providers.Kubernetes
+The Kubernetes provider has no statically-configured defaults, but Deck currently registers each cloud provider based on the existence of an entry in the `providers` block.